-Find out how to request access to personal data HM Revenue and Customs (HMRC) holds about you.
+Find out how to request access to personal data that HMRC holds about you, or someone who has died.

 - your tax credits, Income Tax, Child Benefit, VAT, customs and other records